Are payslips a legal requirement?

 - Ensure that employees can access and print their electronic payslips in private.
 For instance, it would be inappropriate to issue an electronic payslip to an employee who doesn’t have access to a computer to privately read or print their payslip

 Fair Work may issue infringement notices or fines for failure to meet mandatory employee record-keeping requirements.
 Similarly, notices or fines can be issued for failing to make records available for inspection.
 Fair Work infringement notices and fines range from $1,260 to $6,300.
 Further, penalties range from $12,000 to $630,000 if an infringement matter goes to court.

 We suggest you make payroll a welcome and open discussion with employees.
 Payroll and employees are a critical part of hospitality businesses, so be confident in your processes and decisions.
 Importantly, individual employee rates and conditions must remain confidential to each employee.
 However, you can create a healthy culture where you welcome payroll questions.
 You have nothing to worry about if you can refer back to awards and Fair Work conditions.
 In other words, be open and fair so you and your employees can rest easy.

 Payslips are easy to prepare and issue via quality accounting software.
 The basic steps above will help you avoid a call from Fair Work or confused employees.
 Likewise, have a chat with a BAS Agent bookkeeper.
 A BAS Agent can get you set up and systemised for a compliant payroll experience.

 To sum up your payslip obligations, see the free Fair Work download HERE.

-Did you know that Single Touch Payroll is compulsory for all business as of 1 July 2019?
+Did you know that Single Touch Payroll is now compulsory for all businesses?
+Effective 1 July 2019?
 Don’t be caught out!
 Read how to set up STP in your business HERE.

 Mise en place!